localstack/localstack.github.io/content/blog/2022-04-22-localstack-40k-stars-88m-pulls-and-an-engaged-community/index.md

 tags: ['news']
 ---

-LocalStack provides a cloud emulation platform that simplifies developing, testing, and debugging cloud apps locally and across CI/CD.
-Our core emulation service which provides emulated LocalStack Cloud APIs, currently focused on AWS cloud, shipped as a Docker image, is currently being used by a large and active open source community with over 100K active users worldwide.
+LocalStack provides a local cloud development platform that simplifies developing, testing, and debugging cloud apps locally and across CI/CD.
+Our core emulation service which provides emulated LocalStack Cloud APIs (currently focused on AWS cloud), is shipped as a Docker image and is currently being used by a large and active open source community with over 100K active users worldwide.

 We recently crossed 40,000 Stargazers over GitHub and hit a new milestone of over 88,000,000 Docker pulls.
 Ever since our last community-focussed blog, our Slack community has grown to over 11,000+ developers who are actively using LocalStack and helping engineering teams build a consistent local development & test loop for cloud applications.